Quiz Marketing: How It Works and How It Helps to Get More Leads

 Personalized Email Flows

-If someone's main goal is to improve English for work, send them business-focused lessons – not travel phrases.
-Use quiz answers to trigger conditional email sequences: beginners get foundational content, high-intent leads get course recommendations and offers.
+Quiz answers make email segmentation automatic.
+If someone’s goal is to improve English for work, send them business writing tips and negotiation phrases — not travel phrases.
+Use these answers to trigger conditional email sequences: beginners get foundational content, high-intent leads get course recommendations and offers.
+You set the rules once, and the sequences run on their own without manual sorting.

 Lead Scoring for Sales